 245g (1.75c) ap flour

 Preheat oven to 180C/350F.
 Butter and paper the bottom of an 20cm/8" high-sided springform pan.

 Rub the zest into the sugar, infusing the lemon oils into the sugar.
 Set aside.

 Mix together the juice and milk or cream, let sit.

 Sift together the flour and baking powder and set aside.

-Start with the topping by rubbing together the sugar flour and butter so everything is combine, but in varied pebble sizes (from grains of sand to no bigger than a pea).
+Start with the topping by rubbing together the sugar, flour and butter so everything is combined, but in varied pebble sizes (from grains of sand to no bigger than a pea).
 Set aside and get on with the cake batter.

-Cream together sugar, butter and oil.
+Cream together sugar, butter, and oil.
 Beat in the eggs one at a time.
-Mix in the the flour and by this point the curdled cream the the usual alternating method (flour-cream-flour-cream-flour), scraping down the bowl's sides between each addition.
+Mix in the flour and by this point the curdled cream the usual alternating method (flour-cream-flour-cream-flour), scraping down the bowl's sides between each addition.

 Pour into prepared pan and level the batter.
 Tumble the blueberries on top, so they are evenly distributed on the batter.
 Cover the berries with the topping.